-- Discussion with Evelyn Jennings and students, Monday, March 7, at 7:00 p.m, in Griffiths 123, with reception to follow
+- Gallery discussion with the artist, Monday, February 6, at 7:00 p.m., with reception to follow

 Poetry for Peace

 Readings are held on Mondays at 4:30 p.m., in the Brush Gallery, unless noted otherwise.